TheNiYu/TheNiYu/README.md

 I'm a thinker, a builder, a stubborn soul.

 I move between logic and intuition, between silence and chaos.
-I don't write code for the sake of code — I write to *respond*, to *express*, and sometimes just to *resist*.
+I don't write code for the sake of code.
+I write to *respond*, to *express*, and sometimes just to *resist*.
 I'm not trying to be seen.
 I'm trying to be real.

 I believe in tools that serve people, not trends.